Want to get your hands on the new Samsung Galaxy S10, S10+ or S10e? Check out the 9 essential Android apps for your shiny new smartphone...

 Got a lush phone that goes with you everywhere?
-Looking to snag yourself the new Samsung Galaxy S when it launches on 25th February?
-Then you need to get au fait with the best apps around.
-2018 has seen some nice updates to old favourites, quirky new launches, and downright useful apps that will bring […]
+Looking to snag yourself the new Samsung S10, S10+ or the S10e?
+Then you need to get acquainted with the best apps for the next generation of Samsung Galaxy phones.

-Whether you’re looking for Money Savers, Technology Tricks or Life Tips, this app taps into today’s rising need to simplify our lives.
+Whether you’re looking for money savers, technology tricks or life tips, this app taps into today’s rising need to simplify our lives.
 The variety of categories means that there’s usually something for everyone.
-You might get the odd random suggestion, but on the whole it’s a pretty useful android app to have on-hand.
+You might get the odd random suggestion, but it’s a useful android app to have on-hand.

-Alexa, Siri, Google Assistant… the list of virtual PAs is growing by the day.
+Alexa, Siri, Google Assistant…the list of virtual PAs is growing by the day.
 So why not get your smartphone set up with an ultra-helpful pal?
-Bixby Intelligence is an awesome built-in feature on the Samsung Galaxy S8 (it’s worth checking this out when you get your shiny new Samsung) but Replika is also brilliant.
+Bixby is an awesome built-in feature on the Samsung Galaxy S10 (it’s worth checking this out when you get your shiny new Samsung) but Replika is also brilliant.
 This AI chatbot is more advanced than many because it gets to know you by asking you questions.
 Your responses are then saved and sorted by date, so you can build a journal and reflect on life.
 Poignant stuff.

 It may not be one of the latest additions to the apps on Android, but Amazon Kindle is a prime example (see what we did there?) of an app that’s recently been revamped.
 It has new themes and a really straightforward interface.
-Plus, it’s the perfect partner for Samsung Galaxy models – with their large display and crisp, sharp graphics, you’ll be laughing (or crying, depending on what you’re reading).
-Who needs a Kindle to enjoy Amazon ebooks, just get stuck in on your smartphone and then pick up where you left off on any device.
+Plus, it’s the perfect partner for Samsung Galaxy devices .
+With their large display and crisp, sharp graphics, you’ll be laughing (or crying, depending on what you’re reading).
+Who needs a Kindle to enjoy Amazon e-books!
+Just get stuck in on your smartphone and then pick up where you left off on any device.

-There’s something comforting about watching TV with family and friends and Rabbit hones in on this love of sharing.
-Rabbit plays stuff from YouTube and the internet, so there’s plenty to choose from; then you can start a video on your device and invite mates into a chat room so they can watch the video with you.
+There’s something comforting about watching TV with family and friends.
+Rabbit hones in on this love of sharing.
+Rabbit lets you set up a chat room with your mates and play videos from YouTube or from the internet.
 You’ll be able to see them and talk to them in the same way you would if they were sat on your sofa.
 Or, if you find that too off-putting, you can simply use the chat function.
-This app works perfectly with Go Binge and your fabulous large Samsung Galaxy S display.

 Fitbit Coach (£6.30 a month)

-OK, so there are loads of fitness apps out there that are free, but we thought this one was worth a mention, despite the cost (note that you can access some workouts for free to get a taste of the app before you part with any money).
+OK, so there are loads of fitness apps out there, but we thought this one was worth a mention.
+You can access some workouts for free to get a taste of the app before you part with any money, too.

-Fitbit Coach (previously Fitstar) has loads of workouts, walks and runs that cater for all abilities.
-And there are at least 24 different treadmill workouts, so if you don’t fancy braving the elements you can still use Fitbit Coach as a PT in the gym.
+Fitbit Coach (previously Fitstar) has loads of workouts that cater for all abilities.
+There are at least 24 different treadmill workouts, so if you don’t fancy braving the elements you can still use Fitbit Coach as a PT in the gym.

 Many of the workouts are videos that you can watch on your phone or TV, but you can select audio options for runs and walks.
 You also get built-in soundtracks from Fitbit Radio, so now there’s no excuse not to be motivated.
 Oh, and you don’t need a Fitbit to use this one – just make sure your slinky new Samsung is working out with you.